 - Traveling with it?
 If you're taking it to a party, leave the last half of the dressing and chickpeas off in separate containers.
 Top and toss right before serving.

 - Store in the fridge: Cover tightly and store for up to 3 days.
-Note the avocado can turn brown after being cut and the chickpeas won't be quite as crunchy.
-If you're trying to save time for a party, I recommend following the instructions to prep in advance.
-If you're storing leftovers, this is a great option!
+Note the avocado can turn brown after being cut and the lettuce won't be quite as crunchy.

 If you make this recipe, I’d love for you to give it a star rating ★ below.
 You can also tag me on Instagram so I can see it!